LifeofNabin/DSA-with-JavaScript/Problems/Minjump/concept.md

 For each index, calculate how far you can go (farthest = Math.max(farthest, i + arr[i])).
 When you reach currentEnd, increment the jump count and update currentEnd to farthest.
-If currentEnd reaches or exceeds the last index, you can stop early.
+If currentEnd reaches or exceeds the last index, you can stop early.--> Example Walkthrough
-Example Walkthrough
 Consider the array [2, 3, 1, 1, 4]: